1. What is the purpose of hydraulic calculation?

 - Step-1, Select the loop whose hydraulic calculation needs to do.

-- Step-2, Mark up the hydraulic loop in PFD then in P & ID.
+- Step-2, Mark up the hydraulic loop in PFD and then in P&ID.

 - Step-3, Draw the hydraulic loop in respective software (as the different companies use different software).